-Seabrook Island beach is home to a variety of wildlife, some of which are endangered.
+Do you know… Seabrook Island is home to a variety of wildlife, some of which is endangered?
 Our respectful vigilance is needed in order to preserve their habitats.
 Maintaining a healthy distance from wildlife is needed for our safety and protection as well as theirs.

 - No lights are allowed that illuminate the beach between 9:00 pm and dawn during turtle season.
 Hatchlings are disoriented by artificial light and may head away from the ocean.

 - Do not disturb turtles or turtle nests.
 When the Turtle Patrol is allowed to once again monitor the beach, the nests will be marked with an orange sign and white pole.
 Please do not disturb them.

-The many volunteers on the Turtle Patrol are happy to educate the public on the life of loggerhead turtles and the work the Patrol members do to protect them.
+The many volunteers on the Turtle Patrol will be happy to educate the public on the life of loggerhead turtles and the work the Patrol members do to protect them.

 The dolphins in our area are known for strand feeding where they push fish onto the beach and then follow to eat them.
 It is a rare and incredible sight and we hope you are fortunate enough to witness it.
 However, note that